Licences and licence conditions

 The Gas Act 1986 and the Electricity Act 1989 allow the Secretary of State to make orders giving exemptions from the need to hold licences.
 This means that some activities that fall within the definitions of a licensable activity are, in fact, exempt from the need to hold licences.

-We are unable to advise you on exemptions and recommend you consult the Gas Act 1986, the Electricity Act 1989, your legal counsel and the Department of Business, Energy and Industrial Strategy (DBEIS).
+We are unable to advise you on exemptions and recommend you consult the Gas Act 1986, the Electricity Act 1989, your legal counsel and the Department for Energy Security & Net Zero.
 You may wish to view examples of gas exemption orders and electricity exemption orders.

 Exceptions (Gas only)